pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Latent.myst.md

 The data above shows the observations, marked with black dots, of the unknown function $f(x)$ that has been corrupted by noise.
 The true function is in blue.

-### Coding the model in PyMC3
+### Coding the model in PyMC

-Here's the model in PyMC3.
+Here's the model in PyMC.
 We use a $\text{Gamma}(2, 1)$ prior over the lengthscale parameter, and weakly informative $\text{HalfCauchy}(5)$ priors over the covariance function scale, and noise scale.
 A $\text{Gamma}(2, 0.1)$ prior is assigned to the degrees of freedom parameter of the noise.
 Finally, a GP prior is placed on the unknown function.
 For more information on choosing priors in Gaussian process models, check out some of [recommendations by the Stan folks](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations).

 ```{code-cell} ipython3
 ---